Albania in the Eurovision Song Contest 2005: Semi-finals

 The semi-finals of Festivali i Këngës took place on 16 December and 17 December 2004, respectively.
 16 contestants participated in each semi-final, with the highlighted ones progressing to the grand final.

 Final

 The grand final of Festivali i Këngës took place on 18 December 2004.
-Ledina Çelo emerged as the winner with "Nesër shkoj" and was simultaneously announced as Albania's representative for the Eurovision Song Contest 2005.
+"Nesër shkoj" performed by Ledina Çelo emerged as the winning entry and was simultaneously announced as the Albanian entry for the Eurovision Song Contest 2005.